uclaacm/learning-lab-crash-course-su20/15-async-js/README.md

 The `[]` is part of [this feature of the Effect hook](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects).

-Also, as a sidebar: React has many asychronous functions built-in (as ... most code)!
+Also, as a sidebar: React has many asynchronous functions built-in (as ... most code)!
 For example, `this.setState()` is asynchronous, and technically, all component lifecycle functions, hooks, and any other exposed React functions are all asynchronous to some extent!

 ### POST requests with Fetch